12 fun things to do in Siem Reap (besides Angkor Wat temples)

 Things to do in Siem Reap

 Fried spiders are a regional delicacy in Cambodia, especially in the Cambodian town of Skuon (Cheung Prey, Kampong Cham Province).
-There’s even an adventure tour specialised in fried insects in Siem Reap, which will show you how to cook and prepare insects.
+There’s even a street food tour where you can taste fried insects and spiders if you dare.

-My friend Brad from My Wanderlist recommends the fried spiders, btw.
+My friend Brad recommends the fried spiders, btw.
 He says they taste just like “soft-shelled crab… but hairy”.

 Things to do in Siem Reap